lguerdan/Software-Engineering/readme.md

 BACK END

-* The application shall deliver a list on courses in JSON upon *
+* The application shall deliver a list of courses in JSON upon
+* The application shall
+* The application shall
-*
+* The application shall

 ### Application Architecture